wgehner/remote_docker/README.md

 4. Now to start the http server, serving files from common folder but running insider your docker container.
 	[http server ex](https://github.com/itang/gohttp)

 	You can use armor or any http server you like.
-WedgeServer is allredy compiled to /root/wedge.
-Ex Wedgefile:

-		cd /root/common
-		create /root/common/Wedgefile
-	      :8080
-	      gzip
-	      root public
-	      tls off

 	Create a index.html('oh hi') inside a ./public folder.
-From inside the running Docker continer, run WedgeServer with:
+From inside the running Docker continer, run gohttp http server with - from the common folder where you have an index.html or such:

-	     /root/wedge
+	     gohttp

 	Test from host (outside of the docker):